Jump to heading Checking the inputs that matter

 Since I was using TypeScript, I couldn't do that so easily.
 I'd rather build on top of an existing interface than try and keep track of my own.

-Have you heard of ValidityState? permalink
+Jump to heading Have you heard of ValidityState?

 ValidityState is a built-in interface that comes with <input>